 The carrying amount of license is reviewed at each reporting date to determine whether there is any indication of impairment.
-If any such indication exists, an impairment loss is recognised in the consolidated statement of income, being the difference between carrying value and the asset's recoverable amount.
+If any such indication exists, an impairment loss is recognised in the consolidated statement of profit or loss, being the difference between carrying value and the asset's recoverable amount.